-The OCTA has provided each of its portfolio managers with a copy of this Investment Policy as a part of their contract and expects its portfolio managers to invest each portfolio they manage for OCTA in accordance with the provisions of the Investment Policy or the respective Bond Agreements as applicable When diversification limits are exceeded by a portfolio manager, the Treasurer will document the situation and include a write-up in the monthly Debt and Investment Report to the Finance and Administration Committee and the Board of Directors.
+OCTA has provided each of its portfolio managers with a copy of this Policy as a part of their contract and expects its portfolio managers to invest each portfolio they manage for OCTA in accordance with the provisions of the Policy or the respective Bond Agreements as applicable.
+When diversification limits are exceeded by a portfolio manager, the Treasurer will document the situation and include a write-up in the monthly Debt and Investment Report to the F&A Committee and the Board.

-The OCTA Treasurer is responsible for verifying each portfolio manager's compliance as well as OCTA's entire portfolio's compliance with the provisions of the Investment Policy.
+The OCTA Treasurer is responsible for verifying each portfolio manager's compliance as well as OCTA's entire portfolio's compliance with the provisions of the Policy.

-If OCTA's Treasurer, in his sole discretion, finds that a portfolio manager has made an investment that does not comply with the provisions of the Investment Policy, the Treasurer shall immediately notify the portfolio manager of the compliance violation.
+If OCTA's Treasurer, in their sole discretion, finds that a portfolio manager has made an investment that does not comply with the provisions of the Policy, the Treasurer shall immediately notify the portfolio manager of the compliance violation.
 At that point, the portfolio manager is on probation for a period of one year.
-The second time a violation occurs while the portfolio manager is on probation, the Finance and Administration Committee shall review the error and may request that the portfolio manager responsible for the compliance violation meet with the Chair of the Finance and Administration Committee and the Treasurer as soon as practical at which time it will be decided whether the Board of Directors will be notified of the violation.
+The second time a violation occurs while the portfolio manager is on probation, the F&A Committee shall review the error and may request that the portfolio manager responsible for the compliance violation meet with the Chairman of the F&A Committee and the Treasurer as soon as practical at which time it will be decided whether the Board will be notified of the violation.

-If OCTA's Treasurer finds that the portfolio manager has made a third investment while on probation that does not comply with the provisions of the Investment Policy, the Treasurer shall notify the Board of Directors of the compliance violations.
-OCTA may terminate services for its convenience any time by providing at least 30 days written notice.
+If OCTA's Treasurer finds that the portfolio manager has made a third investment while on probation that does not comply with the provisions of the Policy, the Treasurer shall notify the Board of the compliance violations.
+OCTA may terminate services for its convenience at any time by providing at least 30 days written notice.